Case study · Aerospace & manufacturing

 From there, the work fell into two tracks.
 The first was the licence consolidation: identifying which of the seven security vendors could be retired once Microsoft E5 was properly deployed.
 E5 includes native equivalents of each eliminated tool.
 The group had been paying for both.
 The consolidation plan was structured around contract expiry dates, so no vendor was exited early at penalty cost.

 The second track was connectivity.
 The case for replacing the MPLS network with SD-WAN on Ubiquiti hardware was built as a formal business case with CEO-level sponsorship.
-The full transformation programme was documented, scoped with a £220k budget, and projected to deliver £500k+ in savings within 24 months, a target it exceeded.
+The full programme was documented, scoped with a £220k budget, and projected to deliver £500k+ in savings within 24 months, a target it exceeded.

 A distributed team of 15 personnel across the five-country estate was managed throughout, using async Kanban and a site-by-site delivery schedule.
 Each vendor transition had its own authored business case so the decision-making trail was documented at every step.

-Workstream A · Licence Consolidation
+Workstream A · Licence consolidation

 Seven vendors